shensquared/setrock/auth_client/docs/oidc_team_docs.md

 If you get an error about connection refused or IP address in use, do `ps` to list running processes, and then `kill [process_num]` to kill a running process, or `kill -9 [process_num]` to force kill it.

 ## Final Deployment Tasks

--   Switch backend server to use Let's Encrypt certs instead of self-signed certs (these expire in 2 years)
-    -   Note: This is the cert that is used to talk between the Nginx proxy and the Express backend server, which happens all internally on the XVM.
-Thus it's acceptable to use self-signed certs for now.
 -   Remove extraneous console.log statements for OpenPubKey parts
 -   Turn on prevent implicit any Typescript check in backend + fix issues (if time permits)
 -   Fix camel case in AuthConfig (frontend and backend)